 A multitude of face mists are available these days, each with slightly different ingredients and formulas.
 For the most part, facial sprays contain water (whether orange blossom or rosewater, distilled or purified), humectants (like glycerin or hyaluronic acid), as well as extracts, and essential oils.
 If you haven’t heard of them before, humectants are one out of three classes of moisturizers.
 The chemical makeup of humectants is such that they can form strong hydrogen bonds with water, and make it harder for water to evaporate from your skin.
 This means more moisture stays right where you want it.
-As for the other ingredients, it depends a lot on your own personal preferences – whether you have a penchant for a particular aroma, or want to find something with anti-aging or anti-inflammatory properties, for example.
+As for the other ingredients, it depends a lot on your own personal preferences – whether you have a penchant for a particular aroma, or want to find something with anti-inflammatory properties, for example.
+There are so many good natural plants to choose from.
+Take for instance, a plant like Witch Hazel.
+Witch hazel is rich in tannins, a natural plant compound with powerful antioxidant properties.
 Picking the right combination of ingredients can be hard, but luckily you are not out there on your own.

-While there are no shortage of options on the beauty shop shelves when it comes to moisturizing facial sprays, maybe you are someone who likes to experiment with your own recipes until you get it just right.
-If you have the time, and prefer putting exactly what you want into your moisturizing mist, then stick around for some super simple and refreshing recipes.
+While there are no shortage of options on the beauty shop shelves when it comes to moisturizing facial sprays, maybe you are someone who likes to experiment with your own DIY recipes until you get it just right.

 First though, a few notes before moving on and perusing the list.
-It’s best to store your spray in a cool place if you can, and always give it a little shake before you use it.
+It’s best to store your face mist in a cool place if you can, and always give it a little shake before you use it.
 Also, you should think about adding in your own preservatives, and even then, you might want to make a fresh batch every couple weeks.
-And lastly, to avoid spills and messes, it’s never a bad idea to have a funnel, to make sure all your ingredients are actually getting in that spray bottle!
+And lastly, to avoid spills and messes, it’s never a bad idea to have a funnel, to make sure all your elements are actually getting in that mist bottle!

 Now that we’ve got those important points covered.
-Here are five ways to make your own moisturizing facial spray.
+Here are five ways to make your own homemade moisturizing facial mist.

 See Related: Whats The Difference Between Moisturizer And Lotion?